Kaywin Feldman: Professional career

 When she was 28, Feldman became director of the Fresno Metropolitan Museum of Art and Science.
 From 1999 until 2007 Feldman was director of the Memphis Brooks Museum of Art.
 In 2008 she became director and president of the Minneapolis Institute of Art.
 During her tenure, she expanded the collection and attendance doubled.
-Digital access was emphasized, and social justice and equity programs were adopted.McGlone, Peggy, "The National Gallery of Art will have a female director for the first time in its history", The Washington Post, December 11, 2018.
+Digital access was emphasized, and social justice and equity programs were adopted.
 Upon being selected by the National Gallery, she resigned her offices at the Minneapolis Institute with her last day set on March 1, 2019, and assumed her new position in Washington ten days later.
 She is the NGA's first woman director.

 Feldman previously served as president of the Association of Art Museum Directors and as chair of the American Alliance of Museums.

-Views on women in the arts and in art museum professions
+Views on women in the arts and in museum professions

-On February 4, 2020, Feldman participated in a public conversation at the Brooklyn Museum titled "Women Leaders in the Arts" during which she made the claim that "art museums, the arts, and arts faculties at universities" have become "so predominantly filled with women" that hiring men in these fields is now a priority for the sake of diversity.
-She added that "of course all studies show that when a profession becomes 'pink-collared,' whether you wear a pink collar or not, salaries go down."
-Feldman made these assertions despite a 2014 report by the Association of Art Museum Directors (AAMD) and the National Center for Arts Research (NCAR) which "found that a gender gap existed in art museum directorships... that women held less than half of directorships, that the average female director’s salary lagged behind that of the average male director, and that these phenomena were most persistent in the largest museums."
-A second report in 2017 found that, "despite press attention and field-wide dialogue on the topic, the gender gap persists."
+On February 4, 2020, Feldman participated in a public conversation at the Brooklyn Museum titled "Women Leaders in the Arts" during which she claimed that "art museums, the arts, and art faculties at universities" have become "so predominantly filled with women" that hiring men in these fields has become a priority.
+She added, "of course all studies show that when a profession becomes 'pink-collared,' whether you wear a pink collar or not, salaries go down."
+The Brooklyn Museum forum is one of at least four occasions when Feldman has stated publicly her view that too many women work in museums, where their growing presence threatens the status and compensation of museum professionals.